VD2401/ann_solidMaterialLaws/README.md

 The notebooks can help for visualization of results.

 We use the *mlflow* library for recording the runs and help compare them together.
 With the code implemented in the `main` file, parameters are automatically recorded at run time in the mlflow folder.
 At each node of the mlflow folder tree there is a meta.yaml file that provides information.
 Each "Experiment" is a test for a parameter (can be multiple but here one).
 An experiment has an ID (list of numbers) and a name.
-The folder has the name of the ID.
+The name of the folder that contains the experiment's info is the experiment's ID.
 Each "Run" tests a value for a parameter (or multiple).
 Runs have a name (can be shared between runs) but have a unique ID (sequence of letters and numbers).
+Same as before, the folder's name is the run's ID.
-To visualize the results: Install a python environment with pip or conda with mlflow library.
+To visualize the results: Install a python environment with pip or conda.
+Install mlflow library.
 In the terminal, activate the environment.
 Cd to the folder containing the `mlruns` folder.
 Finally, enter `mlflow ui`.